nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
+   1. Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+       Expected: The most recent window location is retained.

 ### Entry-level commands
+Basic instructions to test entry-level commands of _Common Cents_.

 1. Adding an entry while all entries are being shown
    1. Prerequisites: List all entries using the `list` command.